Selection bias effects on high-$p_\mathrm{T}$ yield and correlation measurements in Oxygen+Oxygen collisions: Introduction

 \section{Introduction}

 Oxygen+Oxygen (O+O) collisions at the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) have the potential to uniquely address a number of open scientific questions in heavy-ion physics~\cite{Brewer:2021kiv}.
 One key question concerns the possible onset of significant parton-medium interactions, i.e., jet quenching, in proton-nucleus ($p$+A) collisions, that are readily observed in large nucleus--nucleus (A+A) collision systems which produce Quark-Gluon Plasma (QGP)~\cite{Cunqueiro:2021wls}.
 Despite broad, robust evidence that $p$+A collisions exhibit many signatures of QGP formation~\cite{Loizides:2016tew,Nagle:2018nvi}, a definitive observation of jet quenching in these systems remains elusive, with many measurements setting strict constraints on its possible magnitude~\cite{ALICE:2017svf,ATLAS:2022iyq,CMS:2025jbv}.
 Searches for jet quenching in central $p$+A collisions are further exacerbated by the extreme asymmetry of the collision system and the lone proton, which introduces experimental and theoretical modeling challenges~\cite{ATLAS:2023zfx,STAR:2024nwm,Perepelitsa:2024eik}.
-By contrast, O+O collisions allow for a unique experimental opportunity to explore the onset of jet quenching effects in symmetric, intermediate-sized systems~\cite{Katz:2019qwv,Huss:2020dwe,Huss:2020whe,Zakharov:2021uza,Ke:2022gkq,Ogrodnik:2024qug} which span a similar multiplicity range as $p$+A collisions but are more experimentally and theoretically tractable.
+By contrast, O+O collisions allow for a unique experimental opportunity to explore the onset of jet quenching effects in symmetric, intermediate-sized systems~\cite{Katz:2019qwv,Huss:2020dwe,Huss:2020whe,Zakharov:2021uza,Ke:2022gkq,Ogrodnik:2024qug,vanderSchee:2025hoe} which span a similar multiplicity range as $p$+A collisions but are more experimentally and theoretically tractable.

-RHIC provided O+O collisions at $\sqrt{s_\mathrm{NN}} = 200$~GeV to the STAR experiment~\cite{Huang:2023viw} in May 2021 and sPHENIX~\cite{Belmont:2023fau} has similarly proposed a short O+O run.
+RHIC provided O+O collisions at $\sqrt{s_\mathrm{NN}} = 200$~GeV to the STAR experiment~\cite{STAR:2025ivi} in May 2021 and sPHENIX~\cite{Belmont:2023fau} has similarly proposed a short O+O run at the conclusion of RHIC Run-25.
 In July 2025, the LHC plans to provide O+O collisions at $\sqrt{s_\mathrm{NN}} = 5.36$~TeV to the experiments at that facility.
 Interestingly, O+O will serve as the first collision system besides proton--proton ($p$+$p$) for which data with the same nuclear species will be available at both RHIC and the LHC.

 In large collision systems, jet quenching is observed in a variety of ways, such as from the suppression of high-$p_\mathrm{T}$ jets and hadrons from hard-scattered partons traversing the QGP or from a distortion of kinematic correlations between high-$p_\mathrm{T}$ objects such as photon+jet ($\gamma$+jet) pairs.
 As preparation for these measurements in the O+O system, recent efforts have focused on quantifying the possible contribution to experimental measurements from other physics effects, such as the modification of nuclear parton densities and uncertainties in perturbative-QCD calculations~\cite{Gebhard:2024flv}, and on uncertainties inherent in the choice of $p$+$p$ reference for the O+O system at the LHC~\cite{Brewer:2021tyv}.